mtlynch/mtlynch.io/content/posts/zig-extraneous-build/index.md

 execution time:  13.549µs
 ```

-The test command runs three commands:

-1. Use `echo` to print a sequence of ten hex-encoded bytes (`0x00`, `0x01`, ...).
-1. Use `xxd` to convert `echo`'s hex-encoded bytes to binary-encoded bytes.
-1. Use `zig build run` to compile my byte counter program and run it, counting the number of binary-encoded bytes that `xxd` emitted.

-`zig build run` compiles the source code into a `count-bytes` binary executable, but when I ran the compiled binary directly, it took 12x as long to run, completing in 162 microseconds:
+When I ran the compiled binary directly, it took 12x as long to run, completing in 162 microseconds:

 ```bash
 $ echo '00010203040506070809' | xxd -r -p | ./zig-out/bin/count-bytes